 Some Web Design Best Practices Don't Involve Copy

 As much as we want to give writers total freedom to create, some web design best practices happen almost entirely separate from the text that goes on the page.
 Take CTAs for example, something that most web designers agree should be built into the page

 framework as well as used more indirectly in the page copy.

 Some of the best practices involving CTAs are non-negotiable, and may have an effect on the layout of the page.
 This has to be clear to a writer before they start crafting copy — if a page is written without the knowledge of how much space is available in certain sections, there are risks that can hurt the overall effectiveness of a page:

 - The text may end up being too small, which can affect readability

-- The image sizing and space organization may be inconsistent in some parts of the page compared to others
+- The image sizing and space organization may be inconsistent in some parts of the page

 When these happen, web pages start to look random, and users won't interact with the

 One of the main reasons why high-performing web pages come from a collaborative design process is because the copy and the design on a page are inexorably related — this means